Deployment Guide¶

 What it does:

-- Build phase -- Checks out code, builds Docker images for backend and frontend, pushes to GHCR with tags
+- Build phase -- Checks out the deployed SHA, builds Docker images for backend and frontend, pushes to GHCR with tags

-staging,sha-<commit>, andmain - Deploy phase -- Copies deployment scripts and compose file to
+staging,sha-<commit>, and the branch name.
+Builds use the GitHub Actions cache with separate scopes (scope=backend/scope=frontend) so the two images don't evict each other's layers - Deploy phase -- Copies deployment scripts and compose file to

-/opt/webshopon the VPS via SCP, then executesscripts/deploy-rolling.shvia SSH - Health verification -- Checks Docker health status of backend and frontend containers.
+/opt/webshopon the VPS via SCP, then executesscripts/deploy-rolling.shvia SSH (with immediatescripts/rollback.shif it fails) - Health verification -- Checks Docker health status of backend and frontend containers.
 If either fails, triggers automatic rollback via

 Required GitHub Secrets¶